 Also, show the company buy-in by removing all other alternatives.
 Stand behind your CRM investment and wipe out all of your “old” methods.
 This will prevent laggard and stubborn sales reps from reverting to their old ways.

 So, make a love connection by equipping your sales team with the tools to do their job to the very best of their ability and watch them soar.
-If you want to find out more about which CRM platform may be best for your sales team, talk with one of our experts today!
+If you want to find out more about which CRM platform may be best for your sales team, contact one of our experts today!